sensationTI/vicinity_set_cover/README.md

 - Loads protein-coding gene data from a `protein2_full.pkl` file.
 - Filters genes by the specified chromosome.
 - Uses the given threshold (in base pairs) to determine gene neighborhoods (vicinities).
-- Solves the vicinity set cover problem to select the minimal set of reference genes that cover all others through their vicinities.
+- Solves the vicinity set cover problem to select the minimal set of reference genes that cover the genome.

 ## ▶️ Example Usage